 Do you have questions about your milking goats?
 Have you come up with a solution to a problem in your herd?
 Would you like to meet some of the other people in the area who are milking goats?
 Then come to our Fall Milking Goat Meeting.
-This will be the fourth meeting we have had goat producers and everyone is welcome!
+Everyone is welcome, whether you have been to some or none of the meetings we have had over the last two years.

-Everyone is welcome to come and learn about milking goats.
 Please invite your friends and neighbors who might be interested.
-RSVP by Monday September 17 so we can get a head count for lunch.
+RSVP by Monday September 9 so we can get a head count for lunch.

 BLOOMINGTON SALE BARN RECOMMENDATIONS

 We have not gotten notice of new changes in the vaccination recommendations for weaned beef calves at Bloomington Sale Barn:

 The calves should be vaccinated at least 30 days before the sale date.
 Anything vaccinated 7-21 days before the sale date may not respond to the vaccines due to moving stress and will not bring as high a bid.
 We can give you a verification of vaccination if you get the products from us.

 The sale barn advises against implanting calves.
 Unless you are finishing the calves yourself, you will not get the return on the implants.
 Buyers would rather implant their calves on arrival.

 Calves should be dewormed before the sale with a pour-on or injectable product.

 Please ask if you have questions about how to get the best price for your calves when you take them to Bloomington or any other sale barn.